-CERTAIN serves as an interdisciplinary, STEM-focused knowledge resource and catalyst for connecting energy- and environment-focused faculty, students, and administrators at OSU and beyond.
-CERTAIN effectively organizes and mobilizes our competencies into an interdisciplinary university center that serves as an unbiased entity at OSU to interface between industry, regulatory agencies, national laboratories, non-government organizations, and federal and private research foundations.
+CERTAIN effectively organizes and mobilizes our competencies into an interdisciplinary university center to serve as an unbiased entity at OSU to interface between industry, regulatory agencies, national laboratories, non-government organizations, and federal and private research foundations.

 Technical Goals: Become Ohio State’s STEM-focused locus of technically-sound, data-driven natural resource-based energy science that:

 - Implements knowledge generation, dissemination, and public outreach and engagement;

 - Explores technical innovation related to the identification, development, and exploitation of natural resources critical for the development of all forms of energy (solar, wind, biofuels, geothermal, fossil fuels, nuclear, fusion, batteries, subsurface waste storage, and CO2 management)

 - Promotes the development, management, and transformation of energy resource utilization from carbon-intensive fossil fuels (coal, oil) to lower carbon-emitting fuels (nuclear, natural gas) or renewables (wind, geothermal, solar, biofuels)

 In order to promote technological improvement and address environmental and other issues related to energy resource development, the primary functions of CERTAIN are to: